 Pumpkin Dinner Rolls Recipe

-These rolls are soft and delicious, with just a touch of sweetness.
-Sure to impress and perfect for Thanksgiving, Halloween, or any special Fall occasion!
+The rolls are incredibly tender and soft, with a touch of sweetness.
+Perfect for Thanksgiving, Halloween, or any special Fall occasion!
 All of my family absolutely loves them.
 A few people even proclaimed them as the best rolls ever!

 You can use pureed butternut squash, pureed sweet potatoes, or pureed yams in place of the pumpkin, if desired.
-This dough is so perfect for the pumpkin shape because of the pleasant orange coloring!
+This dough is so perfect for the pumpkin shape because of the pleasant orange coloring – no food coloring needed!

-You want to add just enough flour to make a soft and slightly sticky dough.
-It needs to rise until doubled, about 1 hour before shaping.
+Add just enough flour to make a soft and slightly sticky dough.
+It needs to rise until doubled, about 1 hour, before shaping.
 Then another 45 minutes or so after shaping.
 Baking only takes about 10 minutes!
 However, unless you have convection, you will want to bake each sheet separately.
 To make ahead, you can cover and refrigerate the dough after that first rise, then finish the recipe the next day.

 Useful tools for this recipe: